jostylr/literate-programming/lp.md

 ## Simple example

-This will be a simple use case examplei
+This will be a simple use case example

 [emit based]()